-After the recommended time, rinse hair with your usual shampoo for colored hair, apply your Leave-in conditioner and you are good to go.
+After the recommended time, rinse hair with your usual shampoo for coloured hair, apply your Leave-in conditioner and you are good to go.
 Repeat this for at least 3-4 times a week.

-In the absence of aloe vera juice, you can as well replace it with egg, avocado or banana (They all work to energize the hair with protein and vitamins they contain within).
+In the absence of aloe vera juice, feel free to replace with egg, avocado or banana (They all work to load the hair with protein and vitamins).

 Butter The Hair

-Just like buttering the bread and beard, you can also use it on your damage hair. who knows what might work for you?
+Just like buttering the bread and beard, you can also use it on your damaged hair. who knows what might work for you?

 Just apply enough butter then massage the damaged parts thoroughly, then cover the hair with shower for half an hour or more.
 Rinse it off then shampoo your hair.

 Mind you am not talking about bread butter but Shea butter.
-Unrefined Shea butter from Africa are the best so far.
+Unrefined Shea butter from Africa is the best so far.

 Use Protective Formula Next Time

 This should have been the first thing to do or have in mind before highlighting.
-But the did has been done.
-Sure thing! but that doesn’t stop you from doing any further coloring work.
+But the did have been done.
+Sure thing! but that doesn’t stop you from doing any further colouring work.
 Yes! you heard me right.

 After waiting for the hair to regain some lost integrity and strength.
 The next thing is to continue from where you stopped.

-So next appointment with your hairdresser, you should ask him or her to apply protective products before or while going through the coloring process.
+So next appointment with your hairdresser, you should ask him or her to apply protective products before or while going through the colouring process.

 Other Helpful Treatment Tips